Low-cost Dental Care

 Step 1: Assessment

-During the assessment, your doctor will take X-rays of the tooth to be extracted, as well as the gums, root, tooth socket, and tissue surrounding it.
-Your doctor will also determine whether you need a simple or surgical extraction.
-Although the two are fairly similar, a surgical extraction is reserved for more complicated cases and requires a small incision to be made in your gum.
+The dentist or oral surgeon assesses candidacy and takes X-rays of the tooth to be extracted, as well as the gums, root, tooth socket, and tissue surrounding it.
+The practitioner determines whether a simple or surgical extraction is needed, with surgical extractions reserved for complicated cases requiring incisions.

 Step 2: Anesthesia

-Before the procedure, you’ll receive a small dose of local anesthesia through a syringe to act as pain medication that numbs the area.
-This is generally the most uncomfortable part of the procedure—although how much discomfort you feel depends on where the anesthetic is injected.
-Thankfully, this step takes less than a minute and will leave the area around the tooth completely numb.
+Patients receive a small dose of local anesthesia through a syringe to act as pain medication that numbs the area.
+The procedure takes less than a minute and completely numbs the extraction site.

 Step 3: Extraction

-Instead, your doctor will enlarge the socket that your tooth is rooted in to make it easier to separate from the tooth.
-After this, your doctor will rock the tooth back and forth to loosen it.
-Once there’s enough space, the tooth will be comfortably removed, which concludes this procedure step.
+The dentist enlarges the socket that your tooth is rooted in to make it easier to separate from the tooth.
+The tooth is rocked back and forth until loosened sufficiently for removal.

 Step 4: Closing the Open Space